claireweiz/election-results/README.md

 # My solutions

-* Updated Aug 28, 2023
+Updated Aug 28, 2023

 How I did the task:

-* Import election results raw data (source.txt)
+Imported the raw data of the election results (source.txt)

-* My goal was to transform the dataset to a dictionary in the following format: {'constituency' : {'party name' : 'percentage of the votes'}}
+* Step 1: Transformed the constituency data to the key in the dictionary (data type: string)
-* Transform the data-step 1: Made the constituency the key in the dictionary (data type: string)
+* Step 2: Transformed the party code into a full party name (data type: string)
-* Transform the data-step 2: Translated the party code into a full party name (data type: string)
+* Step 3: Displayed the vote of each party as a percentage of all the votes (data type: decimal)

-* Transform the data-step 3: Displayed the vote of each party in percentage of all the votes (data type: decimal)
+The result was a nested dictionary created in this format: {'constituency' : {'party name' : 'percentage of the votes'}}